sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

   This feature allow you to inject a custom JS command to the case steps in bulk.

-  The classic using:
+  The classic use case:

+  Issue:
   In some user interface test cases, you may need to request data from the server.
-If the response time is too long, it will block the later case steps and cause the project to fail.
-The customized command waiting for the response to complete needs to be injected after the case step that triggers the request.
-Then, there will be plenty of operations.
-This feature can simplify them.
+If the response time is too long, it will block the later case steps and cause the test case to fail.

+  Solution:
+  Add a customized javascript which waits for the request to complete as post script and insert it after the case steps that trigger the request.

 Here is the steps:

 1. Create Post Custom Command:

    Global level: Create a javascript command named `ida_post_script` in **Administration -> Custom Command**.
 Then the post script toggle will shown in the case step edit table.
-And allow all projects of your system to insert post script after UI/JS command.
+And allow all projects of your system to insert post script after UI/JS commands.

    Project level: Create a javascript command named `ida_post_script` in one project.
 Then the post script toggle will shown in the case step edit table of this project.
-And allow this project to insert post script after UI/JS command.
-And it will overwrite the global level post script.
+And allow this project to insert post script after UI/JS commands.
+It will overwrite the global level post script.

    Test Case level: Create a javascript command named `ida_post_script_[project Id]_[test Case Id]` in one project.
 Then the post script toggle will shown in the case step edit table of this test case.
-And allow this test case to insert post script after UI/JS command.
-And it will overwrite global level and project level post script.
+And allow this test case to insert post script after UI/JS commands.
+It will overwrite global level and project level post script.

    Default post script: